nhsconnect/FHIR-END-OF-LIFE-API/pages/explore/api_eol_management_encounter_prognosis.md

 ## Patient Scenario ##

+Prognosis

-A prognosis is a clincal decision during an encounter to estimate a patients life expectancy, a prognosis is updated during an Encounter with the Patient.
-The Prognosis is then captured as an Observation in Coded and Textual format.
+A prognosis is a clinical decision made during an encounter to estimate a patient’s life expectancy.
+The prognosis is then captured as an observation in coded and textual format.

-Persons or organisations aware of the prognosis are also captured in the Encounter participants, note there may be times when someone is made aware a few days after the encounter.
-At which pooint an update record would be actioned on the Encounter to include this information.
+Persons or organisations aware of the prognosis are also captured in the encounter participants.
+There may be times when someone is subsequently made aware of the prognosis some time after the encounter.
+On these occasions, an update record will be actioned on the encounter to include this information.

 ## 1. Read ##